fengxinhhh/Concis/packages/concis-react/src/Avatar/index.md

 ---
-title: Avatar 头像
+title: Avatar
 nav:
-  title: 组件
+  title: Component
   path: /common
 group:
-  title: 数据展示
+  title: Data display
 mobile: false
 ---

-# Avatar 头像
+# Avatar

-用作头像显示，可以为图片、图标或字符形式展示。
+It can be used for avatar display and can be displayed in the form of pictures, icons or characters.

-#### 何时使用
+## When to use

-头像的基础使用。如果头像是文字的话，会自动调节字体大小，来适应头像框。
+Basic use of avatars.
+If the avatar is text, the font size will be automatically adjusted to fit the avatar box.

-## 基本使用
+## Basic use

-头像的基础使用
+Basic use of avatar.

 <code src="./demos/index1.tsx" />

-## 大小和形状
+## Size and shape

-配置 size 参数改变大小，默认为 40px; 配置 shape:square 设置为方形头像。
+Configure the size parameter to change the size.
+The default value is 40px; Configure shape: square as a square head.

 <code src="./demos/index2.tsx" />

-## 头像组
+## Head portrait group

-使用 AvatarGroup 可以使用头像组功能，可通过 size 指定头像的大小，通过 style 为每个头像配置共同样式，如间距。
+AvatarGroup allows you to use the avatar group function.
+You can specify the size of avatars through size, and configure common styles for each avatar through style, such as spacing.

 <code src="./demos/index3.tsx" />

-## 交互
+## Interaction

-可以通过 triggerIcon、triggerType 来定制交互按钮，类型有 mask (遮罩) 和 button (按钮) 两种，通过 onClick 参数来添加回调。
+Interactive buttons can be customized through triggerIcon and triggerType.
+There are two types: mask and button.
+Callbacks can be added through the onClick parameter.

 <code src="./demos/index4.tsx" />

-## 文本自适应
+## Text adaptation

-配置 autoFixFontSize，对不确定文本内容长度的头像进行自适应，撑满头像，默认 true。
+Configure autoFixFontSize to adaptively adapt the avatar with uncertain text content length.
+The avatar is full, and the default is true.

 <code src="./demos/index5.tsx" />